Rapptz/discord.py/docs/intro.rst

 ==============

-This is the documentation for discord.py-self, a library for Python to aid in creating self-bots that utilise the Discord API.
+This is the documentation for discord.py-self, a library for Python to aid in creating bots running on user accounts that utilise the Discord API.

 Prerequisites
 ---------------